WhoIsJack/DySTrack/docs/source/usage/zeiss_980.rst

    .. admonition:: Tip
        :class: tip

-       The macro works by taking all the positions set in the prescan and then clears all positions to populate them back in the prescan mainscan one by one.
-This means if you stop the experiment to tweak anything you will lose the positions marked in your prescan setting.
+       The macro works by taking all the initial positions set in the prescan into its memory and then clearing all positions to populate them back one by one as acquisition proceeds.
+This means if you stop the experiment after starting it (e.g. to tweak something), the previously marked initial positions will be gone.
+To recover them, click **Reload** in the prescan's ``.czexp`` menu.
-       If you need to revert back to your positions set in the prescan, click **Reload** in the prescan .czexp menu.

 4. **Pause for a moment to mentally review whether everything is ready**